ATS (programming language): Future

+With these improvements, Xi hopes for ATS to become much more accessible and easier to learn.
+The main goal of ATS3 is to transform ATS from a language mainly used for research, into one strong enough for large-scale industrial software development.

 Theorem proving

-The primary focus of ATS is to support theorem proving in combination with practical programming.
-With theorem proving one can prove, for instance, that an implemented function does not produce memory leaks.
-It also prevents other bugs that might otherwise only be found during testing.
+The main focus of ATS is to support formal verification via automated theorem proving, combined with practical programming.
+Theorem proving can prove, for example, that an implemented function produces no memory leaks.
+It can also prevent other bugs that might otherwise be found only during testing.
 It incorporates a system similar to those of proof assistants which usually only aim to verify mathematical proofs—except ATS uses this ability to prove that the implementations of its functions operate correctly, and produce the expected output.

 As a simple example, in a function using division, the programmer may prove that the divisor will never equal zero, preventing a division by zero error.
 Let's say, the divisor 'X' was computed as 5 times the length of list 'A'.
 One can prove, that in the case of a non-empty list, 'X' is non-zero, since 'X' is the product of two non-zero numbers (5 and the length of 'A').
 A more practical example would be proving through reference counting that the retain count on an allocated block of memory is being counted correctly for each pointer.
 Then one can know, and quite literally prove, that the object will not be deallocated prematurely, and that memory leaks will not occur.

 The benefit of the ATS system is that since all theorem proving occurs strictly within the compiler, it has no effect on the speed of the executable program.
-ATS code is often harder to compile than standard C code, but once it compiles the programmer can be certain that it is running correctly to the degree specified by their proofs (assuming the compiler and runtime system are correct).
+ATS code is often harder to compile than standard C code, but once it compiles, it is certain that it is running correctly to the degree specified by the proofs (assuming the compiler and runtime system are correct).

-In ATS proofs are separate from implementation, so it is possible to implement a function without proving it if the programmer so desires.
+In ATS proofs are separate from implementation, so it is possible to implement a function without proving it, if desired.

 Data representation

-According to the author (Hongwei Xi), ATS's efficiency is largely due to the way that data is represented in the language and tail-call optimizations (which are generally important for the efficiency of functional programming languages).
+According to the author, ATS's efficiency is largely due to the way that data is represented in the language and tail-call optimizations (which are generally important for the efficiency of functional languages).
 Data can be stored in a flat or unboxed representation rather than a boxed representation.

-Theorem Proving: An introductory case
+Theorem proving: An introductory case

 Propositions

 dataprop expresses predicates as algebraic types.

 Predicates in pseudo‑code somewhat similar to ATS source (see below for valid ATS source):